lfuentes1/education-ai/README.md

 |Standard Alignment Errors  |Did the response use the wrong standard, an invalid standard, or hallucinate one that doesn't exist?|
 |Hallucinated Scope         |Did the response make up a subject, grade, or objective instead of prompting for clarification?|

-**Note:** The failure modes and rubrics are not necessarily final, as it is an iterative process of improvement, especially as the entire process is applied with production data.
+**Note:** The failure modes and rubrics are not necessarily final, as it is an iterative process of improvement, especially as the entire process is applied to production data.

 ## Measure
 The goal of the measure phase is to determine what should be measured and implement metrics for those measurements.
 Essentially, it is turning the unstructured insights from the analysis phase into quantitative data.
 The identified metrics will guide me in determining the necessary improvements to enhance the accuracy and reliability of the chatbot, ensuring that teachers find it trustworthy and valuable.